 Food

-From food carts to farmers’ markets (and award-winning restaurants, of course), Portland is a culinary haven for foodies of all stripes.
+From food carts to farmers’ markets (and award-winning restaurants, of course), the Portland food scene is an eclectic culinary haven.

 It’s a well-established fact: Portland is one of the world’s great food cities.
 Hearing this, someone might plan a trip to Portland, visit a few restaurants and head for home.
 But a Portland trip that only involves restaurants is missing out on so much of the excellent food Portland has to offer.

 Because here are a few other important facts: Portland has incredible food carts.
 And farmers’ markets.
-And dessert spots, and brewery food and burger chains (and more).
-So should a trip to Portland involve a meal (or three) in a restaurant?
+And dessert spots and brewery food and burger chains (and more).
+So should a trip to the City of Roses involve a meal (or three) in a restaurant?
 Absolutely.
-But dig a little deeper into the Portland food scene and you’ll find all the many forms fine Portland food can take.
+But dig a little deeper into the Portland food scene and you’ll find all the many forms delicious Portland food can take.

 Learn More About Portland Food